n-smir/shadow-api-net/README.md

 In repository you will find a test project that shows how the library can be used.

 Please be aware that generated API will expose your DB models to the API consumers.
-(In later versions it may support Automappers configuration)
+(In later versions it may support Automapper configuration)